Tinram/RND64/ReadMe.md

 RND64 is fast, but not that fast:

 + Zero stream generation rates are decent with plenty of RAM available (~3GB/sec, Core i3 Haswell desktop CPU, 12GB RAM [1GB/sec on same PC with 4GB RAM]).
-Zero streams keep up approximately with `dd`.
+Zero streams keep up approximately with `dd` on Linux.

-+ File generation rates will be subject to a multitude of factors including: OS, kernel patches, HDD versus SSD drive, SSD interface and underlying SSD technology etc.
++ File generation rates will be subject to a multitude of factors including: OS, OS activity, kernel patches, HDD versus SSD drive, SSD interface and underlying SSD technology etc.

 In the code, there are faster ways to create files than using C's `fwrite()`, which RND64 uses.